How Lindsay Adler Became One of the World’s Top Fashion Photographers

 Take business courses.
 Study successful photographers’ business practices!

 The other piece of advice I would give is to not be afraid to ask.
 Don’t be afraid to ask if you can photograph someone, or shoot in a cool location, or for a great opportunity.
 Opportunities don’t just throw themselves at you… you often must ask first!

-Your book, The Linked Photographer,: New Media and Social Networking, is a great resource.
+Your book, “The Linked Photographers’ Guide to Online Marketing and Social Media” is a great resource.
 How has social media helped you and what are your best tips for reaching people through online networking?

 Social media has helped my career in ways I cannot explain.
 I have built a following of great, passionate people.
 I found my studio through social media.
 I met the author of my first book through social media.
 I have gotten published in several magazines through introductions made on social media.
 I have many sponsors that have reached out to me or discovered me through social media.
 I make connections, meet people, and maintain relationships through my social media activities.

 My biggest tip for people looking to utilize social media is to figure out how you can become a resource for your target audience.
-What can you share on your blog/online as a way be a useful source of information?
+What can you share as a way to be a useful source of information?
 What can you share that they would find of interest or that people will link to?
 Can you portray a personality that will attract people to the great content you have created?

 What book would you recommend to other creatives/artists?

 “How to Win Friends and Influence People.”
 Understanding how to work with people is an important element of being a small business owner.
 You need to learn to bring out the best in your clients, your subjects, and your creative team if you really want to flourish.

 Do you have a quote or mantra that always gets you fired up?